 If you're a full-time student it's very likely you'll be able to take part in an exchange, but it's important to act early to give yourself the best chance of getting a place.
 Your exchange will usually take place in the second year of your studies, so you'll need to start preparing during your first year at Plymouth.

 It's essential that you tell your programme exchange coordinator and/or subject tutor about your decision to take part in any exchanges, so they can make sure you have all the information you need and check that you meet the selection criteria.
-They'll also ensure that you're clear about the work you'll need to do whilst you're away and how it fits in with your studies and assessments here at Plymouth University.
+They'll also ensure that you're clear about the work you'll need to do whilst you're away and how it fits in with your studies and assessments here at University of Plymouth.

 Selection and application process